mathspp/mathspp/pages/02.blog/module-enum-overview/item.md

  - in the worst case scenario, the enumeration itself documents the valid values in a readable way.

 In Python, you create an enumeration by defining a class.
-Your class must inherit from `enum.Enum`, and then you create a class variable for each different value that you want to use:
+Your class must inherit from `enum.Enum`, and then you add a class variable for each different value that you want to use:

 ```py